cenwadike/repute-ink/README.md

 ## How it works

-ReputeDemo at it's core is a book-keeper.
+Repute at it's core is a book-keeper.

 It keep track of registered user reputation since their registration.

-User reputation is updated when they interact with this contract.
+A user's reputation is updated when they interact with this contract.

 Repute demo has an important function ```calculate_reputation_score``` that mocks a time based reputation scoring engine.

-ReputeDemo uses score from `calculate_reputation_score` to update user reputation and rank.
+Repute uses score from `calculate_reputation_score` to update user reputation and rank.

 ## Development